Chris-Data-Driver/Email-Dashboard-Creation/README.md

 The data for the project was provided by **DataDNA**

 ## Analysis:
-The analysis is made up of two-page reports.
+The analysis is made up of three-page reports.
 1. The Home Page
 2. The Dashboard
 3. The analysis page